as228gn/L2/README.md

 # Geometry module
 This is a geometry module that helps you calculate different calculations on a right-angled triangle, rectangle and circle.
-It helps you calculate the area and perimeter, on the right-angled triangle it also helps you calculate the angles and sides.
+It helps you calculate the area and perimeter.
+On the right-angled triangle it also helps you calculate the angles and sides.
 For all three shapes you can increase the area by a percentage and get the new measurements for the different sides.

+## Installation
 ## Usage
 To use the module you import the class you want to use (Circle, Rectangle or RightAngledTriangle) and make a new object of it, you set the known properties and call the function you want to use.
 Se example below.
 ![Example](img/CodeExample.png)